erolburak/bobbysnews/README.md

 BobbysNews

 ## DESCRIPTION
 The BobbysNews app is a simple app that is supposed to use the NewsAPI (https://newsapi.org) for searching and retrieving live articles from all over the web.
 These live articles are displayed in a list and also contain a more detailed page.
-SwiftUI components are used in this project - from the UI to the database, which you can look at in this GitHub project.
+SwiftUI components are used in this project.

 ## SETUP
 - Minimum iOS target: 17.0
 - Build with: Xcode 15.0.0 Beta 8

+## ARCHITECTURE
+- Clean Architecture
+- SOLID
+- MVVM

 ## APIS
-Following APIs are used in this project:
 - SwiftUI
 - CoreData
+- UserDefaults
 - Combine
 - NewsAPI (https://newsapi.org)